 The Ahi Pepe MothNet team has produced a series of identification guides in te reo Māori and English: Puka Whakamārama o Te Pepe Nui – Beginners’ Guide to Macro Moths.
 The guides, the appreciation of moths as ecological indicators, the investigations and the collaborative nature of the project have combined to strengthen and restore connections between the culture and science.

 Watch this video on YouTube as Dr Barbara Anderson explains the national experiment protocols and how to use a Heath trap to collect data.

 Read about the rationale behind the Government’s Participatory Science Platform funding.

 MothNet’s first project, Shedding Light on the Night, looked at the effects of artificial lighting.
 Download the PDF of The beginners’ guide to the macro-moths of Otago, it has a suggested experiment with the question: What effect does an orange street light have on the moth community?

-The Ahi Pepe MothNet project received funding through Otago Science in Action – the Otago pilot of the Participatory Science Platform (PSP), which is part of the Curious Minds initiative and funded by the Ministry of Business, Innovation and Employment.
+The Ahi Pepe MothNet project received funding through Otago Science into Action – the Otago pilot of the Participatory Science Platform (PSP), which is part of the Curious Minds initiative and funded by the Ministry of Business, Innovation and Employment.
 The PSP is currently being implemented as a pilot in three areas: South Auckland, Taranaki and Otago.

 Ahi Pepe MothNet has also received additional funding from Manaaki Whenua – Landcare Research; Te Kura Kaupapa Māori o Ōtepoti; Te Rūnanga o Ngāi Tahu; Te Tumu, University of Otago; Department of Geography, University of Otago; Orokonui Ecosanctuary; Otago Museum; and New Zealand’s Biological Heritage National Science Challenge.

 The government’s national strategic plan for Science in Society [PDF, 1.2 MB], A Nation of Curious Minds – He Whenua Hihiri i te Mahara, is a government initiative jointly led by the Ministry of Business, Innovation and Employment, Ministry of Education and Office of the Prime Minister’s Chief Science Advisor.